 Check it out!

 You can keep going however many times you like adding larger strokes to the outside and placing them under the smaller layers.
-It’s such a fun, easy way to dress up your text!
+It’s such a fun, easy way to put a stroke on text in Photoshop!

 Interested to learn more cool text effects?
 Check out how to warp text in Photoshop here!About Cara Koch